EngrSaad2/Accounting-Hussain/readme.md

 ### Server Requirements

-PHP version 5.6 or newer is recommended...
+PHP version 5.6 or newer is recommended
 MySQL database support.

 It should work on 5.3.7 as well, but we strongly advise you NOT to run